Fiordland Penguin vs Humboldt Penguin

 Do Fiordland Penguins and Humboldt Penguins live in the same area?

-Fiordland Penguins are found in New Zealand (South Island), Stewart Island.
-Humboldt Penguins are found in Peru, Chile.
+No, their ranges do not overlap.
+Fiordland Penguins are found in New Zealand (South Island), Stewart Island, while Humboldt Penguins live in Peru, Chile.
+This geographic separation means they face different environmental pressures and predator communities.